 Before taking on a second (or third) job, make a list of your priorities and a realistic schedule with additional time that allows you to breathe between jobs, whether it's a coffee run or a 20-minute nap.
 This will help the transitioning period and boost not only your energy level, but also your mood.

 Mindfully select jobs that relate to what you're already doing or involve something that relates to your interests not fulfilled by your current job.

-3. Be honest with your bosses.
+3. Be honest with your employers.

-Tell them about your employment situation so they're aware when setting schedules or other functions that may affect you.
+Tell them about your situation so they're aware when setting schedules or other functions that may affect you.
 Remember that a full-time job takes precedence over a part-time job.

 Setting goals helps you visualize the overall big picture of what you wish to accomplish.
 This is a great motivation tool when times get a little bumpy (and they will).

 5. Stay organized.

 Have a “To Do” list to stay organized at work and at home.
 Use the calendar on your smartphone and carry a small notebook with daily lists and reminders.